A spate of US Navy warship accidents in Asia since January

 Significant hull damage occurred on the McCain, with flooding in berthing compartments as well as machinery and communication rooms.

-"There's probably a thousand different ways how something like this can happen," Kirby told "New Day."
+"There's probably a thousand different ways how something like this can happen," retired Rear Adm.
+John Kirby, CNN military and diplomatic analyst, told CNN's "New Day."
 "I know it sounds a little strange for me to say that, but it's unusual for ships to collide, although I know we have had several here in recent months."

 In addition to the missing sailors, the Navy said five were injured in the collision.
 Four of those were flown to a hospital in Singapore with injuries that were not considered life-threatening, the Navy said.